Control your heating costs

 The temperature around your thermostat should be the same temperature as in the rest of the room, so keep the air around it flowing freely.

 Constantly adjusting your room thermostats will not save energy … or money.
-Set the thermostats and let them control the room temperature on their own.
+Set the thermostats to your desired level and let them control the room temperature on their own.

 Shut down all the thermostats in rooms where ventilation is required.
-When you’re finished airing out the room, turn them back on in the same mode they were in prior to turning them off.
+Leave the windows open for 5-6 minutes.
+When you’re finished airing out the room, turn the thermostats back to the same setting that they were on prior to turning them off.
+If you don’t turn down your thermostat, it will react to the drop in temperature by heating automatically.

 It’s a good rule of thumb to air your rooms out every day – rain or shine.
 The humidity levels in the home should be no more than 40-50 percent.